Wycliffe Relief and Development Foundation

 YMA – Water tanks

-WRDF has continued working with a new group in Papua New Guinea called the Young Missionary Alliance (YMA).
-The members of the group are young, energetic and influential professional Christian Papua New Guineans with a real heart for helping the country and its citizens in practical ways.
-The first effort was a modest project providing
+This project is being undertaken by our Papua New Guinea partner organisation called the Young Missionary Alliance (YMA).
+The members of the organisation are young, energetic and influential professional Christian Papua New Guineans with a real heart for helping the country and its citizens in practical ways.
+This is a follow up project to an

 Click to read more